robetatis/study_notes_regression/README.md

 where the numerator captures the rise in $RSS$ we observe by removing the $q$ regressors - this measures the contribution of the $q$ omitted regressors.
 Since this measures the contribution of $q$ regressors, we divide by $q$' in order to get the 'residual rise per omitted regressor'.

 This same  logic can be used to asses inividual regressors.
 Actually, if we square the $t$-value of each individual regressor in an MLR, we get the $F$ value of a regression that omits that variable.
-Again, the logic here is: if we remove regressor $x_j$ and fit the model, and then compare the resduals to the full models, there should be a increase in $\text{RSS}$ if $x_j$ was important.
+Again, the logic here is: if we remove regressor $x_j$ and fit the model, and then compare the resduals to the full model, there should be a increase in $\text{RSS}$ if $x_j$ was important.

+To test whether the omitted $q$ regressors are non-zero, we can't we just fit a model with those $q$ regressors and check if they're non-significant.
+The reason is ommited variable bias - if the omitted $p-q$ regressors are correlated with the included ones, that bias will likely make the latter non-zero.
+The only way to avoid this is to take those $q$ regressors out of the model and fit the other $p-q$ regressors.
+That way, we can check if removing those $q$ regressors affects $RSS$, which is what we check with the above F-test.
+Note: if the removed $q$ regressors are correlated with the included ones, the F-test will have less power (because the effect of the omitted $q$ variables will still bias the $p-q$ included regressors, and this will lead to slightly smaller $\text{RSS}_0$).

+### Variable selection

+In MLR, the first step is to do the F-test with all regressors to see if there's an effect at all of _any_ of the predictors.
+If we do reject $H_0$, we obviously want to know _which_ predictors are relevant.
+This is called **model selection**.
+See next chapter.

+One interesting fact regarding including/removing variables is how $\text{RSS}$ and $\text{RSE}$ react to adding regressors.
+It's perfectly possible to have, say, a model with 3 regressors with an $\text{RSS}$ of 10 and an $\text{RSE}$ of 3.5, and then, after including a fourth regressor, have $\text{RSS}$ drop to 8 (becase $\text{RSS}$ can only drop with more regressors, since we're adding dimensions) while $\text{RSE}$ grows to 4.
+The reason is simple: given that $\text{RSE} = \sqrt{\frac{RSS}{n-p-1}}$, $\text{RSE}$ can grow if the drop in $\text{RSS}$ is smaller than the increase in $p$.

 ### Collinearity